the-idc/home/content/newsletters/the-problem-with-job-creators.md

 First step would be to create more jobs in the public sector.
 As we saw earlier, these jobs directly improve the quality of life for all citizens of Canada.
 Strengthening our public sector helps ensure long term stability of essential services that we all rely on.
 Public sector work should be celebrated and encouraged because of its inherent social value.

-Second step would be to encourage cooperative ownership in the private sector.
+Second step would be to encourage cooperative ownership in the private sector in form of government loans and subsidies.
 When the workers own their business they become direct beneficiaries of their own labour without anybody skimming surplus value off top.

 Cooperatives directly help combat wealth concentration by ensuring that the profits are split fairly as opposed to being hoarded.
 Currently, around [240 billion dollars](https://www.cbc.ca/news/business/cra-tax-gap-foreign-holdings-1.4726983) is being stashed away in offshore accounts.
 However, with a cooperative model this money would be distributed to regular Canadian workers who would spend the money and circulate it back into our economy.

 Furthermore, studies show cooperatives to be more robust in dealing with demand shocks such as pandemics.
-One [study](https://www.researchgate.net/publication/285356456_The_performance_of_worker_cooperatives) found the following when comparing cooperatives to traditional style companies.
+One [study](https://www.researchgate.net/publication/285356456_The_performance_of_worker_cooperatives) found the following when comparing cooperatives to traditional style companies:

 >This overview of the empirical evidence on the performance of worker cooperatives suggests both that worker cooperatives perform well in comparison with conventional firms, and that the features that make them special – worker participation and unusual arrangements for the ownership of capital – are part of their strength.